jentfoo/interactsh-lite/README.md

 This library is a mostly drop-in replacement for the [official Interactsh](https://github.com/projectdiscovery/interactsh) client with a simplified API.

+**Binary size:** If ProjectDiscovery is not already in your dependency tree, switching to `interactsh-lite` can reduce your compiled binary size by up to 20MB.

 ### Import Changes

 ```diff